kylesonlin/RelationshipOS-app/docs/AI_CONSTRAINTS.md

 - Team coordination needs (@eric for planning)

 Use @exec for complex decisions requiring full team input.
-Use @board for strategic pivots or major changes.
+Use @redteam for critical analysis and contrarian viewpoints.
+Use @truth when consensus seems too easy or groupthink detected.
 ```

 ---